 - the rough strand

 5 True/False questions

-Template Strand → The strand of the DNA double helix that is copied by a base pair complementary to make an RNA.
+Anti-parallel strands → The strand of the DNA double helix that is copied by a base pair complementary to make an RNA.